aclaf/flagrant/docs/explanation/behavior.md

 **Key decision points:**

 1. **Flag vs non-flag:** Flags cannot accept values; attempting to provide one raises an error
-2. **Inline value with multi-value arity:** Inline values can be combined with following arguments to satisfy arity constraints; an error is raised only if total values (inline + following) are less than minimum arity
+2. **Inline value with multi-value arity:** Inline values can be combined with following arguments to meet arity constraints; an error is raised only if total values (inline + following) are less than minimum arity
 3. **Zero-arity options:** Options with `arity.min == 0` can complete without values
 4. **Value consumption:** Non-flag options consume values from following arguments when no inline value is present, or combine inline values with following arguments when inline values are provided